Kratovo, North Macedonia: Early modern period

 Such activity continued in early 17th century, but later in that century, around 1660 when Kratovo was visited by Evliya Çelebi the mint has stopped its operation.
 The town was commanded by an ayan.
 Seven mines were active, yielding mostly silver and copper, but a lot of ore was brought from Osogovo and mountains around Kjustendil.
 Miners were locals who for their works in mines enjoyed certain freedoms and did not have to pay any taxes.
 Catholic bishop of Skopje Petar Bogdani reports in 1685 that Kratovo has 300 houses and 8 strong towers.
 At the time Kratovo was also famous for its copper products which were considered to be the best in the Ottoman Empire.

 In 1637 Archbishop Gjergj Bardhi visited Kratovo.
-Among its inhabitands he also reported Albanian immigrants (»dalli monti di Albania«); they were Catholic Albanians but spoke Serbian and Turkish.
+Among its inhabitants he also reported Albanian immigrants (»dalli monti di Albania«); they were Catholic Albanians but spoke Serbian and Turkish.
 Their priest was of Albanian descent but spoke Serbian.
 When the Archbishop of Antivari visited Kratovo in February 1639, he found that all 38 Catholic families were immigrants from Dibra in Albania, who could now understand the "Illyrian" (Serbian) language.
 In 1639 the number of Catholics in Kratovo was 358, all Albanians.
 Most of these would convert to Islam around 1645, with Visitator Gaspari finding only 15 Catholics in 1671.

 The demographic figures for Kratovo from 1638/39 record: 300 Muslim, 100 Orthodox, 40 Jewish and 38 Catholic (Albanian) houses.

 In 1689 town was taken by the advancing Habsburg forces.
 However, they soon retreated and Kratvo was burned down in retaliation.
 A lot of people left the town together with the Habsburg army; in early 18th century we find some of them living in Taban, the Serb suburb of Buda (today a part of Budapest).
 After this disaster most of the mining activity in the area was taken over by Zletovo and Probištip.